Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes

-When the covariate field $Z:=(Z(x), \ x\in \Wcal)$ is itself modelled as being random, the resulting point process $N$ with intensity \eqref{Eq:RhoOfZ} is `doubly stochastic', and defines an instance of Cox process, \cite{C55}.
-Under this modelling framework, the problem of intensity estimation entails the recovery of the unknown function $\rho$ in \eqref{Eq:RhoOfZ} from an observed realisation of the processes $N$ and $Z$.
-Spatial statistic literature has largely focused on the parametric approach to such problem, both in the frequentist, e.g.~\cite{B78,D90,BR00,W07}, and Bayesian literature, e.g.~\cite{RMC09,LBC09,YL11,ISR12}; see also \cite{MW04,D14} and references therein.
-For example, the log-Gaussian Cox model, wherein \eqref{Eq:RhoOfZ} takes the form $\lambda(x)=\exp(\beta^TZ(x))$ for some $\beta\in\R^d$ and $Z$ a multivariate Gaussian random field, is often used.
+The spatial statistic literature has largely focused on the parametric approach to covariate-based intensity estimation, both in the frequentist, e.g.~\cite{B78,D90,W07}, and Bayesian literature, e.g.~\cite{RMC09,YL11,ISR12}; see also \cite{MW04,D14} and references therein.
+For example, the log-Gaussian Cox model, in which \eqref{Eq:RhoOfZ} takes the form $\lambda(x)=\exp(\beta^TZ(x))$ for some $\beta\in\R^d$ and $Z$ a multivariate Gaussian random field, is often used.

-The existing nonparametric frequentist approaches to intensity estimation are typically based on kernel-type methods, \cite{D85,K98,BD89,D14,FSGMM16,CvL18}.
-In the present framework with covariates, \cite{G08} proved asymptotic consistency of a covariate-based kernel estimator in the increasing domain asymptotics (i.e.~as $\vol(\Wcal)\to\infty$), under the assumption that $Z$ is a stationary and ergodic random field.
-In their result, the incorporation of ergodic covariates allows to combine the information carried by (potentially distant) locations in the observation window with similar covariate values, thus overcoming the non-vanishing variance issue, and the resulting lack of consistency at the boundary, that afflicts non-covariate-based kernel estimators, cf.~\cite[Section 1]{G08}.
-Notably, the assumptions on $Z$ maintained in \cite{G08} also circumvent the conditions underpinning the consistency results in \cite{BCST12} and \cite{BGMMM20} based on the analysis of the induced point pattern in covariate space, requiring $Z$ to have non-vanishing gradient, a condition which appears to be challenging to verify in the presence of a random multi-dimensional covariate; see Section \ref{Subsec:ErgCov} for further discussion.
+The existing nonparametric frequentist approaches to intensity estimation are typically built on kernel methods, \cite{K98,BD89,CvL18}.
+In the present framework with covariates, \cite{G08} proved asymptotic consistency of a covariate-based kernel estimator in the `increasing domain asymptotics' (i.e.~as $\vol(\Wcal)\to\infty$), under the assumption that $Z$ is a stationary and ergodic random field.
+In their result, the incorporation of ergodic covariates allows to combine the information carried by (potentially distant) locations in the observation window with the same covariate values, thus overcoming the non-vanishing variance issue, and the resulting lack of consistency at the boundary, that afflicts non-covariate-based kernel estimators, cf.~\cite[Section 1]{G08}.
+Notably, the assumptions on $Z$ maintained in \cite{G08} also circumvent the conditions underpinning the consistency results in \cite{BCST12,BGMMM20}.
+These are based on the analysis of the induced point pattern in covariate space and require $Z$ to have non-vanishing gradient, a condition that is challenging to verify in the presence of a random multi-dimensional covariate; see Section \ref{Subsec:ErgCov} for further discussion.